Tikkun Olam is the Jewish way of saying “the world needs fixing, and it’s our job to fix it.” In the words of the Talmud:

 (Mishna, Ethics, 2:21)

-Our B’nei Mitzvah students receive a copy of the #MitzvahQUEST board and this letter as an introduction to their #MizvahQUEST journey:
+Our B’nai Mitzvah students receive a copy of the #MitzvahQUEST board and this letter as an introduction to their #MizvahQUEST journey:

 Besides the #MitzvahQUEST boards and social media aspects of the Mitzvah Project, there are two more pieces.

-- Once you have completed aspects of the #MitzvahQuest board, we will use your pictures, videos, paragraphs, etc. to share your journey with the congregation.
+- Once you have completed aspects of the #MitzvahQuest board, we will use your pictures, videos, paragraphs, etc. to share your journey with the congregation, and San Antonio community.
 Our congregation shares a weekly email blast.
-During the week of your B’nei Mitzvah, there will be a link to our website which will show your journey.
-Your pictures and videos will be shared on our Temple Beth-El facebook page, twitter, and Instagram (@thereddome) feeds as well.
+Your pictures and videos will be shared on our Temple Beth-El facebook page, Twitter, and Instagram (@thereddome) feeds as well.
 Parents can opt out if desired, or you can let us know you do not want it publicized in the notes when you upload an item.
-We are proud of what our B’nei Mitzvah students are doing and want the entire Congregation and our San Antonio Community to also know.

 We appreciate the support and help received in transforming this project from an idea to a reality.